The object enables the communication with other computers (mostly with control computers of PLC

 or via the computer's serial port

-Usage of the PmComm object requires purchase of the license for the appropriate communication driver - see List of communication drivers.
+Usage of the PmaComm object requires purchase of the license for the appropriate communication driver - see List of communication drivers.

 object can be used in the application more times, it can be even configured more times with the same protocol (driver).

-For serial link each PmComm object must have defined another communication port.
-For example, when one PmComm object communicates through COM1, then next PmComm object can communicate for example through COM2 (COM3,..) but it mustn't communicate through COM1.
+For serial link each PmaComm object must have defined another communication port.
+For example, when one PmaComm object communicates through COM1, then next PmaComm object can communicate for example through COM2 (COM3,..) but it mustn't communicate through COM1.

 object specifies what port and protocol will be used for the data transfer.
-Data required for the transfer are then defined in the PmCommMsg
+Data required for the transfer are then defined in the PmaCommMsg

 object, it is on a higher level, because the data in this object are not depending on used protocol.
 It is possible, for example, to define data for both counters and registers and the object will intelligently assemble this data into communication messages.

-- so far this object can be used only for following drivers: PmModbusMr
+- Can be used for following drivers: PmModbusMr